geeeedev/Cheatsheets/CheatSheet-NextJS.md

 - Can also use Client-side Rendering along with SSG or SSR.
 That means some parts of a page can be rendered entirely by client side JS

 #### Static Generation WITHOUT data
-- By default, Next.js pre-renders pages using SSG without fetching data.
+- By default, Next.js pre-renders pages using SSG without fetching data - just HTML elements.

 #### Static Generation WITH data
 - Page **content** depends on external data: Use `getStaticProps()`
     - Eg. page needs to fetch the list of blog posts from a CMS.
     - To fetch data on pre-render, `export` an `async` function called `getStaticProps()` from the same file.
-This function gets called at build time and passes fetched data to the page's `props` on pre-render.
+    - This function gets called at build time and passes fetched data to the page's `props` on pre-render.
     ```js
+    //pages/posts.js
     //Need posts (by calling some API endpoints) before this component is pre-rendered
     function Blog({posts}){
         return (